cenatus/situationists-walkman/README.md

 ## Create an Anchor When the User Taps the AR View

-When the user taps the camera feed, the sample project casts a ray at the screen tap-location to determine its intersection with a real-world surface.
+When the user taps the camera feed, the sample project casts a ray at the screen-tap location to determine its intersection with a real-world surface.

 ``` swift
 if let result = arView.raycast(from: point, allowing: .estimatedPlane, alignment: .any).first {